HasQas14/Type-Racer/README.md

 # Type-Racer
-Simple typing game made using python
+Simple typing game made using python with tkinter